ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/conversion-preserving-custom-content.md

 			return;
 		}

-		// The upcast conversion pick up classes from base element and from figure element also so it should be extensible. const currentAttributeValue = modelElement.getAttribute( 'customClass' ) || [];
+		// The upcast conversion picks up classes from the base element and from the <figure> element so it should be extensible. const currentAttributeValue = modelElement.getAttribute( 'customClass' ) || [];

 		currentAttributeValue.push( ...viewItem.getClassNames() );